harkiransahota/AutomatedExtractionOfAssemblyRelevantFeatures/README.md

 This repository contains the accompanying code for the paper:

-**"Automated Extraction of Assembly-Relevant Features from Mesh-Based CAD Models for Rule-Based Assembly Planning"**
+**"Extraction of Assembly-Relevant Features from Mesh-Based CAD Models for Rule-Based Assembly Planning"**

 ---